-To get inspired to switch things up a bit, or to simply check out what’s out there, we’ve compiled a gallery of some of the most stylish Black men hairstyles that just may inspire your next ‘do.
+To get inspired a bit, or to simply check out what’s out there, we’ve compiled a gallery of some of the most stylish Black men hairstyles that just may inspire your next ‘do.
 Read on to see the many options and to find one that’s sure to work for you:

 1. Baby Afro